Frequently Asked Questions – Admission

-Applicants with a GPA below a 3.0 can only be admitted provisionally (if admitted), and can achieve full academic standing only after a successful first semester in the program.
-However, we do not actively pursue students seeking provisional admission.
+Applicants with a GPA below a 3.0 may be admitted under exceptional circumstances.
 All of our graduate degrees are research-based, and we have limited research lab space.
 We conduct our admissions process looking for the best possible applicants who we feel will be successful both in coursework and in the research laboratory.
-We admit students provisionally only in extraordinary cases where the applicant shows great promise in research despite a low GPA.
+We admit students with weaker GPAs only in extraordinary cases where the applicant shows great promise in research despite a low GPA.

 What is the required GRE score?

-We do not have a strict minimum score for the GRE, however our successful applicants typically had verbal and math scores each in the 146-155 range.
+We do not have a minimum score for the GRE, however our successful applicants typically had verbal and math scores each in the 146-155 range.
 The writing scores have been in the 3-4 range.
-Applicants should bear in mind that the GRE score is only one factor in the whole application; we look at the full set of data for each applicant which also includes grades, performance in chemistry courses, research experience, and recommendation letters.
-A stellar GRE score will not overcome a poor record in the other areas.
+Applicants should bear in mind that the GRE score, which is currently an optional component, is only one factor in the whole application; we look at the full set of data for each applicant which also includes grades, performance in chemistry courses, research experience, and recommendation letters.

 My undergraduate degree was not in chemistry or biochemistry; do I still qualify?